dusanmarceta/Synthetic-Population-of-Interstellar-Objects/README.md

     Omega - longitudes of ascending nodes (degrees) omega - arguments of perihelions (degrees)
     D - diameters of ISOs (m) (optional)

-Remark:
-A potential problem can arise if the range of velocities is very large (e.g. larger than several sigmas from the mode of the distribution of the interstellar velocities, pv).
-If this happens, scipy functions interpolate.splrep and interpolate.splev have problem because interpolated function pv oscilates around zero.
-To avoid this problem, keep the range of the interstellar velocities in a reasonable range (several sigmas).